-- 4.13.1 The Provider has a role in proactively managing the level of aborted journeys.
-These are defined as journeys where there is no notification of cancellation prior to the collection visit taking place. - 4.13.2 Where the Provider charges for an aborted journey and such aborted journey is for the reason outlined in the aborted journey reason in clause 4.13.8 below, the Provider must post a card through the letterbox stating that they called.
-This will be at the contractor's expense. - 4.13.3 Journeys shall be classed as aborted in cases where: - The need for transportation no longer exists and notice of cancellation is not given prior to the cancellation 'Cut Off' time. - The Provider's staff arrive to collect a patient, but the patient is not at home or otherwise available.
-In such circumstances, the Provider's staff must: - Make every effort to confirm that the patient is not at home. - Contact the control/dispatcher to advise that the patient is not at home. - Leave a written message/calling card, advising the patient that a crew has called at their address. - Inform the Renal Unit/department immediately in case the patient is in urgent need of dialysis and has collapsed at the house. - The Provider's staff arrive to collect the patient, but the patient determines that they are not fit to travel - Inform the Renal Unit/department immediately in order that appropriate action can be taken by the unit. - The patient refuses to travel.

-- Inform the Renal Unit/ department must be informed immediately in order that appropriate action can be taken by the unit. - The Provider arrives to collect patients: - From wards or departments following Patient Readiness Notification when, on arrival of the Provider, the patient is not ready to travel within 15 minutes; or. - From wards or departments following the Provider's arrival in response to a 'Fixed Collection Return Journey' booking the patient is not ready to travel within 15 minutes; or - From home when the patient is not ready to travel within 15 minutes. - 4.13.4 Aborted journeys shall incur the same fee as would have been payable had the booked journey been completed. - 4.13.5 Where a return journey has been planned this is to be cancelled.
-Such cancellation shall be treated as a no cost cancellation. - 4.13.6 The Provider must provide full details of all aborted journeys, on a monthly basis, to enable the Commissioner to identify patterns or areas where the same patient(s) consistently refuses to use booked transport. - 4.13.7 The information must be broken down by reason and by clinic/department/hospital
+- 4.14.1 The Provider has a role in proactively managing the level of aborted journeys.
+These are defined as journeys where there is no notification of cancellation prior to the collection visit taking place. - 4.14.2 Where the Provider charges for an aborted journey and such aborted journey is for the reason outlined in the aborted journey reason in clause 4.14.8 below, the Provider must post a card through the letterbox stating that they called.
+This will be at the contractor's expense. - 4.14.3 Journeys shall be classed as aborted in cases where: - The need for transportation no longer exists and notice of cancellation is not given prior to the cancellation - The Provider's staff arrive to collect a patient, but the patient is not available.
+In such circumstances, the Provider's staff must: - Make every effort to confirm that the patient does not require transport. - Contact the control/dispatcher to advise that the patient does not require transport or cannot be found at the pickup location. - The Provider's staff arrive to collect the patient, but a clinician determines that the patient is not fit to travel. - The patient refuses to travel. - The Provider arrives to collect patients: - From wards or departments following Patient Readiness Notification when, on arrival of the Provider, the patient is not ready to travel within 15 minutes; or. - From wards or departments following the Provider's arrival in response to a 'Fixed Collection Return Journey' booking the patient is not ready to travel within 15 minutes. - 4.14.4 Aborted journeys shall incur the same fee as would have been payable had the booked journey been completed. - 4.14.5 The Provider must provide full details of all aborted journeys, on a monthly basis, to enable the Commissioner to identify patterns or areas where the same patient(s) consistently refuses to use booked transport. - 4.14.6 The information must be broken down by reason and by ward/clinic/department/hospital

-4.13.8 Aborted Journey Codes
+4.14.7 Aborted Journey Codes

 - The transport Provider given wrong address or incorrect details

 - Patient not at home, (at the specified collected time), door answered and driver informed of this

 - No Reply/no answer at door

 - Patient states no appointment

 - Patient refuses to travel

 - Patient too ill to travel

 - Patient deceased

 - Inpatient

 - Patient not ready

 - Wrong mobility

 - Patient no trace

 - Wrong patient address

 - Patient making own way

 - Patient on Holiday

 - Patient admitted/in hospital

 - Treatment finished

 - Weather conditions

 - Department Closed

-- Too late for appointment

-4.14 Transportation of Animals
+4.15 Transportation of Animals

-- 4.14.1 Following conveyance of a support dog, the Provider will undertake (at no additional cost) any cleaning that may be required to return the vehicle to an acceptable level of cleanliness for the conveyance of patients. - 4.14.2 Where an eligible patient requires a support dog to be conveyed no other patient shall be transported in the same vehicle.
+- 4.15.1 Following conveyance of a support dog, the Provider will undertake (at no additional cost) any cleaning that may be required to return the vehicle to an acceptable level of cleanliness for the conveyance of patients. - 4.15.2 Where an eligible patient requires a support dog to be conveyed no other patient shall be transported in the same vehicle.

-4.15 Transportation of Goods, Equipment and Patients' Possessions
+4.16 Transportation of Goods, Equipment and Patients' Possessions